parhambt/parhambt/README.md

 ## Hi there iam Parham Bt 👋

-I am Parham Bostani, a programmer who is interested in building smart machines using Python
+I am Parham Bostani, a programmer and a Linux fan who is interested in building smart machines using Python.

 Activity and learning in the fields of artificial intelligence and machine vision and data science and always interested in learning new things